edy-rus/portfolio/content/projects/automated-blog-generator.md

 Each post took about two hours of focused work.
 Since my job involves everything from technical support to programming, automation, and client-facing roles, it became harder to justify that time every week.
 Some weeks the blog simply did not happen.

+---
 ## The Problem

 The issue was not the quality.
 The posts were decent, but the effort-to-output ratio was too high.
-From a business point of view, it was costing us around $250 worth of time per blog post, assuming my time was billed at internal rate.
+From a business point of view, it was costing us an average of $90 per blog post.

 There was also inconsistency.
 Without a regular schedule, the SEO value was reduced.
 The manual process of using early AI tools was clunky and slow.
 I would often have to prompt, wait, review, and then re-prompt again.
 Since I am not an editor by trade, the review process felt like a constant uphill battle.

 At that point, it became obvious that the whole thing needed to be automated.

+---
 ## Building the System

 I built a full workflow using **n8n** and **OpenAI's API**, directly integrated with our **WordPress site**.